zi-T/auction-algo/README.md

 ## Credits

-This project is based on starter code provided by <League of Robot Runners>, licensed under the MIT License.
+This project is based on starter code provided by [League of Robot Runners](http://www.leagueofrobotrunners.org/), licensed under the MIT License.

 My main contributions are in the python folder, with my own pyTaskScheduler.py to be the auction algorithm.